gbmhunter/blog/content/electronics/components/connectors/d-subminiature-d-sub-connectors/_index.md

 Filtered D-sub connectors have purposeful capacitance-to-ground (or more complicated filters) built into each one of the connectors pins.

-{{% img src="d-sub-connector-with-c-filter-conec-graph-of-insertion-loss-vs-freq.pdf.png" width="551" caption="A graph of insertion loss vs. frequency for a Conec D-sub connector with integrated capacitance for filtering (a 'C' filter)." %}}
+{{% figure src="d-sub-connector-with-c-filter-conec-graph-of-insertion-loss-vs-freq.pdf.png" width="551" caption="A graph of insertion loss vs. frequency for a Conec D-sub connector with integrated capacitance for filtering (a 'C' filter)." %}}

 Compared to implementing the filtering on say, the PCB, filtering at the connector offers the advantage of increased EMI protection due to the filtering occurring at the point that the signal enters the enclosure (so the wires to the PCB don't radiate noise).
 It also saves PCB space and simplifies PCB routing/layout.